semrush/intergalactic/website/docs/layout/breakpoints/breakpoints-code.md

 If you want to create a custom breakpoint component you need to call the `createBreakpoints()` function and pass an array of media queries.

+> The 'Breakpoints.mediaList.matches()' will return the intex of the first matching media query.
+From left to right.

 @example custom